 The reason you feel greater peace, ease, and grounding following an adjustment is because we’re helping you get out of the anxiety and disconnect states.
 We are working with the nervous system.
 We are teaching your brain new adaptive strategies!
 This helps you better respond to life’s stressors from the ventral vagal (the peace and joy) state.

-If you are feeling like your energy is low, you are not as engaged in the world as you would like or that the anxiety of the world reopening is more than you can manage, please reach out!
+If you are feeling like your energy is low, you are not as engaged in your life as you would like or that the anxiety of the world is more than you can manage, please reach out!
 There is a lot we can do to help your body shift into a peacefully energized state.